silhouette of mountain during sunset

 Welcome to Wren Zen Meditation

 Welcome to Wren Zen!
-Wren Zen is a Western lay Buddhist practice and multicultural community on Capitol Hill, Washington, DC.
-Offering space and guidance for in-person silent meditation and an opportunity for people to simply slow down, be with themselves and pay attention on what one experiences while sitting together with fellow meditators.
+Wren Zen is a Western lay Buddhist practice and multicultural community in Woodley Park, Washington, DC.
+Offering space and guidance for silent meditation and an opportunity for people to simple slow down, be with themselves, and pay attention on what one experiences while sitting together with fellow meditators.
 Participation is open to all.

 "Zazen is not learning to do concentration.
 It is the dharma gate of ease and joy."